 In preparing for the the FPO, students should review the information below, which outlines the process and timeline and provides links to important policies and documents.

 Degrees are conferred by Princeton University five times a year.
 Dissertation title pages should reflect the month and year of the date the degree is conferred, and not the actual date of defense.
 For a student to be awarded the Ph.D. on a degree date, the student must have successfully completed the FPO and returned all final paperwork to the Graduate School by the correct corresponding deadline date.

-The Graduate School can approve a two-year embargo of dissertation work, most often awarded to pursue book publication of dissertation materials.
-An embargo places a two-year hold on the online publication of the dissertation.
+The Graduate School can approve up to a two-year embargo of dissertation work, most often awarded to pursue book publication of dissertation materials.
+An embargo places up to a two-year hold on the online publication of the dissertation.
 Most dissertations will not require an embargo.
 For more information on embargoes review the Embargo Policy.
 An embargo must be requested when submitting the degree application by completing the Ph.D.
 Dissertation Embargo Request and Approval form within the degree application system.

 If a dissertation needs to be reviewed for possible patentable results and subsequent patent application either by the University or by a non-University agent, or if it must be reviewed by an outside sponsor for the proprietary information or results, then these processes must be completed before the student initiates the online advanced degree application process and the department requests to hold the final public oral examination.